Last Updated on 8 June 2023 by admin

 Lack of security awareness and training

-End-users must be equipped with the right level of security awareness in order to operate safely.
+Investing in your team’s cyber security knowledge should be a non-negotiable factor in any security management plan.
+End-users must be equipped with the right level of security awareness in order to securely handle sensitive data and operate safely.
 Management must ensure that staff is conscious of what exactly the risks are that they face, and specifically what’s at stake.
 With the right tools and mindset, employees should be able to identify, prevent, and respond to security concerns appropriately.
 Invoking a security-first culture is critical in the current threat climate, and should be easily reinforced with multiple cyber attacks frequenting the news.
-Find out how to effectively educate your employees here.

 Identifying phishing attacks